Darkspirit/Darkspirit/README.md

   * At and below a pH value of 5.5, tooth enamel begins to dissolve/demineralize.
     * risk of tooth decay
     * Don't consume it multiple times a day.
 Cover your teeth with saliva immediately after drinking/eating.
-    * Phosphoric acid: Cola, Lemonades, iced teas and children's teas
+    * Phosphoric acid: Cola, Lemonades, iced teas
     * Citric acid: sour gummy bears, candies and lollipops
   * Alcohol
     * There is [no risk-free](https://www.dge.de/presse/meldungen/2024/dge-positionspapier-zu-alkohol/) amount of consumption: Recommended is zero.